 Determining the cause of cerebral palsy often takes years, however, many signs and symptoms are present and prominent following birth and in early childhood.
 In cases where cerebral palsy is a result of intrapartum damage, neonatal encephalopathy is present.
 Neonatal encephalopathy is defined as abnormal neurological findings presenting within 12–24 hours after birth in conjunction with signs of cortical dysfunction, including lethargy, stupor and in severe cases, seizures.
 Signs of CP that may be present in early life include difficulties breathing, low APGAR score, significantly missing developmental milestones, abnormal bone growth, difficulty or inability to walk, spasticity, and lack of muscle tone.

-There is currently no cure for cerebral palsy, however, many affected individuals can lead more productive and satisfying lives due to advances made in modern therapy and technology.
+There is currently no cure for cerebral palsy.
+But many affected CP victims can lead more productive and satisfying lives due to advances made in modern therapy and technology.
 Physical therapy is used in children with cerebral palsy to improve overall functional outcomes by reducing neurologic impairments, increasing physical strength and preventing the development of secondary impairments.
 Many intervention strategies focus on the reduction of spasticity, which is one of the most notable impairments associated with cerebral palsy.Malpractice and Cerebral Palsy

 In figuring out whether medical malpractice could be the cause of the child's CP, the key is what was the condition of the child when the doctor began treating the mother.
 On this issue, the fetal heart rate is critical.
 Certainly, the first warning sign for a doctor is the absence of fetal heart rate accelerations.
 Acceleration is an abrupt increase in fetal heart rate accelerations above baseline with onset to peak of the acceleration less than 30 seconds and less than 2 minutes in duration.